Bet On GE, Not Boeing, If You Believe In An Aviation Recovery

 The main reason for this divergence is that Boeing gets the majority of its revenue and profit from products, while aftermarket services like maintenance, spare parts, and analytics are GE Aviation's main profit driver.

 By contrast, GE Aviation got 61% of its $32.9 billion of revenue last year from services.
 Within the commercial market specifically, engine sales generated $9 billion of revenue, compared to $15.2 billion of services revenue.
-Moreover, while GE doesn't break out equipment and services margins separately, GE Aviation is known to operate on a razor/razorblade model, with engines sold at very low margins and the vast majority of profit coming from recurring services revenue.
+Moreover, while GE doesn't break out equipment and services margins separately, GE Aviation is known to operate on a razor-razorblade model, with engines sold at very low margins and the vast majority of profit coming from recurring services revenue.

 (Source: GE 2020 Investor Outlook presentation, slide 14)